zackmolt/football_match_app/README.md

 # football_match_app
 This project is using Kotlin Language, included unit test and also instrument test inside.
-But this project is my old project, so the code isn't managed nicely.
+But this project is my old project, so the code isn't managed nicely and it still has bugs :D.

 # Interested to see the preview ?
 here is the link to install the app